 Norway surprised everyone with their victory this year.
-The entry La Det Swinge" by the duo Bobbysocks, won after a close race with the German entry, Für Alle by the group Wind.
+The entry La Det Swinge by the duo Bobbysocks, won after a close race with the German entry, Für Alle by the group Wind.
 Bobbysocks consisted of the singers Elisabeth Andreasson and Hanne Krogh.
 Elisabeth had already taken part in the Eurovision Song Contest in 1982 for Sweden where she was one half of the group Chips.
 Hanne Krogh had represented Norway already in 1971, but only came 17th with her song Lycken Er.
-She would again return to the Eurovision stage in 1991 as part of the Norwegian group Just 4 Fun.

-The contest was hosted by former participant Lill Lindfors who shocked the audience with an act in which it seemed that her skirt was torn off.
-This was of course well-rehearsed, and remains one of the most-remembered highlighs in the history of the Eurovision Song Contest.
-She also congratulated the Norwegian team by saying: "I'm so pleased you won.
-Norway so often loses.".
+- The contest was hosted by former participant Lill Lindfors who shocked the audience when her skirt appeared to be ripped off before the voting started.
+The routine was well-rehearsed, and remains one of the most-remembered highlights in the history of the Eurovision Song Contest.

 - Lys Assia, the first ever winner of the Eurovision Song Contest was in the audience in Gothenburg.